 Engineering is a great profession.
 There is the satisfaction of watching a figment of the imagination emerge through the aid of science to a plan on paper.
 Then it moves to realization in stone or metal or energy.
 Then it brings homes to men or women.
 Then it elevates the standard of living and adds to the comforts of life.
 This is the engineer’s high privilege.

-Architect/Engineering teams occur at both the Program and Large Solution Levels.
 System Architect/Engineering operates mainly in the context of the ART, where they work with Agile Teams and provide technical enablement concerning subsystems and capability areas for an ART.
-Solution Architect/Engineering teams provide technical leadership for evolving architectural capabilities of the entire solution in the context of a Solution Train.
+Solution Architect/Engineering provide technical leadership for the evolving architectural capabilities of the entire solution in the context of a Solution Train.

-Architect/Engineering teams are Lean-Agile Leaders who typically have the following responsibilities:
+System Architect/Engineering are Lean-Agile Leaders who typically have the following responsibilities:

-- Participate in planning, definition, and high-level design of the solution and explore solution alternatives
+- Participate in planning, definition, and high-level design of the solution and exploration of solution alternatives

 - Actively participate in the Continuous Exploration process as part of the Continuous Delivery Pipeline, especially with enabler Epics